drvinceknight/unpeudemath/_posts/2017-11-10-the-fallacy-of-meritocracy.md

 won't go in to the background of the model more than I need to.)

-Let us consider a normalised population of individuals of men and woman represented by a vector \\x=(x_1, x_2\\) where \\(x_1 + x_2 = 1\\) so that
+Let us consider a normalised population of individuals of men and woman (although of course this applies to other underrepresented groups) represented by a vector \\x=(x_1, x_2\\) where \\(x_1 + x_2 = 1\\) so that
 \\(x_1\\) represents the proportion of men and \\(x_2\\) the proportion of women.